 Denmark Hill Campus.

 Our students come from a wide variety of health, social care and academic backgrounds, creating a diverse and stimulating learning environment.
 Alumni pursue careers as senior clinicians and service managers, academic researchers and policy makers.
-Alumni of the programme work as researchers in renowned universities such as University College London, the London School of Hygiene and Tropical Medicine and Imperial College London, or as advisors and researchers in clinical and policy settings including leading NGOs and the World Health Organisation.
-Many of our students pursue Doctoral Research or Clinical Psychology training in London universities including the Institute of Psychiatry itself.
+Alumni of the programme work as researchers either staying at King's College London or moving on to other renowned universities such as University College London, the London School of Hygiene and Tropical Medicine and Imperial College London, or as advisers and researchers in clinical and policy settings including leading NGOs and the World Health Organisation.
+Many of our students pursue Doctoral Research or Clinical Psychology training in London universities including the Institute of Psychiatry.
+Psychology & Neuroscience itself.